 Reducing pet overpopulation improves the quality of life for Hawaiian communities and decreases the number of animals that will cause harm to the environment.

-About PetFix
+About PETFIX

 Beate and Bridget Neher, founding sisters of PETFIX Spay and Neuter, have been involved in animal welfare since growing up in Germany.
 After volunteering with different rescue organizations on Hawaiʻi Island for years, they decided to start PETFIX at the beginning of 2020.
 They excel in organizing and facilitating spay/neuter clinics, having developed strong bonds with various veterinarians in Hawaii and the US Mainland.